nisa-bayraktar/CFG_Gym_Management/README.md

 from your DB for analysis

 # Deployment
-You can open the CFG_GYM_Membership_Mangement.sql file on the SQL Workbench and run the whole script.
+You can open the CFG_GYM_Mangement.sql file on the SQL Workbench and run the whole script.
 The code is commented according to the requirement bullet points above to make it more clear.
-ER_CFG_GYM_Membership_Management.mwb file is the ER Diagram of the database, you can see the table contents and their relations by opening this file on the SQL Workbench.
+ER_CFG_GYM_Management.mwb file is the ER Diagram of the database, you can see the table contents and their relations by opening this file on the SQL Workbench.